 The history of Castillo Hidalgo

-In its beginnings, the castle was named Santa Lucía, as it was erected in order to serve as a fortress for the defense of the city of Santiago del Nuevo Extremo.
-In addition, it was used as a dungeon and barrack of the realistic garrison.
+In the beginning, the castle was named after the Santa Lucía battery, as it was erected in order to serve as a fortress for the defense of the city of Santiago del Nuevo Extremo.
+In addition, it was used as a black hole and a realistic garrison barrack.
 Later, when O'Higgins assumes power, the castle is called "Manuel Hidalgo" in honor of a captain who died in the battle of Chacabuco and becomes one of the most iconic monuments in the city.